Image showing Flexlap, Liquasil's BBA Approved cut edge corrosion treatment

 When maintenance is poor and inspections infrequent, minor issues can develop into severe corrosion, resulting in significant structural damage to the roof.

-The trapped moisture causes the metal roof sheets to rot from beneath and this becomes untreatable.
+Trapped moisture causes the metal roof sheets to rot from beneath and this becomes untreatable.

 Edge Peel Of Factory Finish